Skip to main content

 Email: b2b@collaw.edu.au

-Both the Mediation Training Program and Assessment courses comply with the mandatory requirement of Professional Skills.
+The Mediation Training Program, Assessment and Advanced Mediator Practicum Certificate courses comply with the mandatory requirement of Professional Skills.

 If you intend to claim CPD units for this educational activity, please note that CPD activities are not accredited by the Law Society of NSW or any other equivalent local authority, with the exception of Western Australia.
 If you hold a practising certificate in a state or territory other than Western Australia and this educational activity extends your knowledge and skills in areas that are relevant to your practice needs or professional development, then you should claim one (1) “unit” for each hour of attendance, refreshment breaks not included.
 The annual requirement is ten (10) CPD units each year from 1 April to 31 March.
 Some practitioners, such as accredited specialists are required to complete more than ten (10) units each CPD year.